Software testing: Metamorphic testing

 Metamorphic testing (MT) is a property-based software testing technique, which can be an effective approach for addressing the test oracle problem and test case generation problem.
 The test oracle problem is the difficulty of determining the expected outcomes of selected test cases or to determine whether the actual outputs agree with the expected outcomes.

 VCR testing

 VCR testing, also known as "playback testing" or "record/replay" testing, is a testing technique for increasing the reliability and speed of regression tests that involve a component that is slow or unreliable to communicate with, often a third-party API outside of the tester's control.
 It involves making a recording ("cassette") of the system's interactions with the external component, and then replaying the recorded interactions as a substitute for communicating with the external system on subsequent runs of the test.

 The technique was popularized in web development by the Ruby library vcr.

-Testing process
+Contract Testing

-Traditional waterfall development model

-A common practice in waterfall development is that testing is performed by an independent group of testers.
-This can happen:
+Contract testing, not to be confused with the aforementioned legally-motivated contractual acceptance testing, is a methodology consisting of testing the intergration point between any two software services by checking if the requests and responses sent between each conform to a shared set of expectations commonly referred to as a contract.
+It is often used in the context of distributed systems, service-oriented software architectures, and microservices.

+Teamwork

+Roles

+In an organization, testers may be in a separate team from the rest of the software development team or they may be integrated into one team.
+Software testing can also be performed by non-dedicated software testers.

+In the 1980s, the term software tester started to be used to denote a separate profession.

+Notable software testing roles and titles include: test manager, test lead, test analyst, test designer, tester, automation developer, and test administrator.

+Processes

+Organizations that develop software, perform testing differently, but there are common patterns.